ICESAT-2HackWeek/gridding/README.md

 - Understand the impact of different gridding and filtering strategies
 - How to derive integrated volume change estimates of gridded datasets

+The algorithms used in this tutorial are downscaled versions of a python altimetry package, currently being devloped at JPL, providing a range of algorithms for common tasks in altimetry data processing.
+It will soon become avalibale on GitHub as the “captoolkit” for public usage.